 Introduction: Non-Banking Financial Companies (NBFC)

-Non-Banking Financial Companies (NBFC) are engaged in delivering credit to the unorganized sector and local borrowers and corporate sector, supplementing the role of the banking sector but are different from banks.
+Non-Banking Financial Companies (NBFC) are engaged in delivering credit to the unorganized sector and local borrowers and the corporate sector, supplementing the role of the banking sector but are different from banks.
 NBFC provides loans and other financial services to the public, forming an integral part of the Indian financial ecosystem.
-Entrepreneurs thinks of NBFCs as an excellent option probably because it’s continuous growth and by the fact that contribution of NBFC to Indian GDP has gone past contribution by banks.
-NBFC has been a pivotal part for the development of Indian economy as they have been providing boost to the generation of employment, wealth section, transportation, have been providing credit in rural segments even financially supporting weaker sections.
+Entrepreneurs think of NBFCs as an excellent option probably because it’s continuous growth and the fact that the contribution of NBFCs to Indian GDP has gone past the contribution by banks.
+NBFC has been a pivotal part of the development of the Indian economy as they have been providing a boost to the generation of employment, wealth section, and transportation, and have been providing credit in rural segments even financially supporting weaker sections.

 Table of Contents

 India is a land of opportunities.
 This is so right for the NBFC, as there are opportunities for NBFC to succeed in the country.
 Structural changes in finances provide a boost for the NBFCs to succeed.
 NBFCs have been improvising themselves as per the need of the clients, have been providing better product lines, and lower costs, and have succeeded in understanding the customer's segments.
 Apart from passenger and customer vehicle finance, they have managed substantial assets under management (AUM) in the housing finance sector and personal loans.
 NBFCs enjoy flexibility in the rules and privileges provided by the government to entertain people with the loans and financial services that have been pivotal ingredients for the growth of NBFCs.